amytnyk/SDF/REPORT.md

-# Report
+# Implicit SDF representation: Report

 ## Abstract

 The main goal of this task is to compress meshes by representing them as SDFs (Signed Distance Functions).
+For this purpose, different approaches such as SIREN, NG-LOD and INGP are compared.
+Original Instant-NGP implementation is modified in order to achieve small network size and later is used to compress different 3D objects into lightweight SDF neural network.

 ## Introduction

 ### SDF (Signed Distance Function)

 SDF is such a function that takes some point in the 3D space as input and returns the distance from that point to the surface of the object.
-Therefore, if the given point is inside the object SDF is positive, 0 if it is on the boundary and negative if it is outside the object (See picture below).
+Therefore, if the given point is inside the object SDF is positive, 0 if it is on the boundary and negative if it is outside the object (See the picture below).

 ![](assets/sdf_duck.png)